 Being a soccer parent can be a huge role and responsibility in your child’s life.
-But it can also be incredible exciting and rewarding if you approach it in the right way.
-I’m a dad with two daughters and I’ve also seen hundreds if not thousands of soccer games throughout my life.
+But it can also be incredibly exciting and rewarding if you approach it in the right way.
+I’m a dad with two daughters, and I’ve also seen hundreds if not thousands of soccer games throughout my life.

-These 11 tips for being a great soccer parent from my experience as well as reflecting on what I’ve seen work well and helps your child to be the best soccer player they can be while enjoying the game.
+These 11 tips for being a great soccer parent are from my experience, as well as reflections on what I’ve seen work well and will help your child to be the best soccer player they can be while enjoying the game.

 Let’s look at the tips now!